 The Reuss Double Bender is faithful to the vintage Tone Bender mk III circuit, except that I have replaced the output resistors with trimmer pots.
 This makes it possible to match the outputs of the two circuits - and as a bonus, you can make them go much louder than the vintage pedals (which struggled to keep unity level).

-There's only 44 pedals in the first batch.
+There's only 44 pedals made.

 Please note: Being a vintage circuit, the fuzz wants to see a high impedance input signal to sound correct.
 Any low impedance signal from a buffered bypass pedal (like a Boss or Ibanez or similar type) will make the fuzz sound wrong.
 It will loose punch and fullness and sound thin and fizzy.
 Not as intended.
 Always put a vintage fuzz-circuit (tone benders, fuzzfaces etc.) first in your chain.